Rebecca M. Bellovin

 Papers and preprints:

 Preprint.
 Irregular loci in the Emerton-Gee stack for GL_2.
-Submitted.
+To appear, J. Reine Angew.
+Math.

 arXiv, journal.
 Modularity of trianguline Galois representations.
 Forum of Mathematics, Sigma.
 12 (2024), e3.